 Finding the right fit is key…

-Our goal is to provide a training environment similar to what you experienced in college (with athletes of various skill sets and ability levels), without the cookie cutter coaching mentality that is so common.
+Our goal is to provide a training environment similar to what you experienced in college (with athletes of various skill sets and ability levels), but in a more independent post-collegiate setting.
 You will be coached as an individual, but you will train as a team.

 And, we will do everything we can to provide you with flexible, part time employment, as well as help you find affordable housing and possibly free health insurance, so that you will have the time, and energy, to truly focus on running.